 Liquidity risk is the risk of being unable to generate sufficient cash or its equivalent in a timely and cost effective manner in order to meet commitments as they come due.
-The primary liabilities in the Plan are defined contribution entitlements (see CCA, VBA and AVC account balances in Note 7), internal variable annuities (see Note 7), future defined benefit obligations (see Note 6) and operating expenses.
-Liquidity requirements are managed through income generated by monthly contributions and investing in sufficiently liquid (eg. publicly traded) equities, pooled funds and other easily marketable instruments.
+The primary liabilities in the Plan are defined contribution entitlements, internal variable annuities, future defined benefit obligations and operating expenses.
+Liquidity requirements are managed through income generated by monthly contributions and investing in sufficiently liquid equities, pooled funds and other easily marketable instruments.